 Private Student Loan Repayment Plans

 There are four main ways to pay off your private student loans.
+Private student loan repayment plans are generally more simple than federal student loan repayment programs.
 Be advised, the longer your payment term, the more interest you’ll end up paying.

 Table of contents

 - Interest-only plan